minhthuc2502/socket_cpp/README.md

 # Overview
-The project aims to create a socket allow a server and a client can connect and communicate together
+The project aims to create a socket which allow a server and a client can connect and communicate together

 ## Run application
 - Download code source.